daarnolducsd/ep5book/docs/08-week8.md

 <img src="08-week8_files/figure-html/unnamed-chunk-61-1.png" width="75%" />

 As we can see in these graphs, the distribution of pollution seems shifted to the right after automation.
 It appears that local officials may have been misreporting pollution levels prior to the policy.
 This specific finding is an important general lesson.
 In many situations, the one's making decisions (the officials) may not have the same incentives as those trying to implement the policy (the central government).
-This principal-agent problem is pervasive in many settings, but this paper has shown that their is a solution in some cases: technology.
+This principal-agent problem is pervasive in many settings, but this paper has shown that there is a solution in some cases: technology.
 If you are interested in this topic, make sure to check out Greenstone et al. (2022) for more results!

 ## <u>Function Descriptions</u> {-}